Trademark Licensing Policy

-The basic requirements for licensing include completing the application, providing proof of product liability insurance (amount is based on the product category), signing a license agreement (and authorized manufacturer agreements if needed), signing the labor code agreement, paying the applicable advance, getting all designs and products approved, and reporting royalties on the sale of McNeese merchandise.
+Any business or individual interested in manufacturing products that will be sold to the general public or to campus departments and organizations through retail distribution channels (including the internet) must obtain a license through CLC.
+The basic requirements for licensing include submitting the completed application, providing proof of product liability insurance, signing a license agreement (and authorized manufacturer agreements, if needed), signing the labor code agreement, paying the applicable advance, getting all designs and products approved, and reporting royalties on the sale of McNeese merchandise.

 McNeese State University reserves the right to prohibit use of its trademarks with certain issues and products, such as alcohol, tobacco, candidates for public office, and those products that infringe upon another entity’s trademarks or would be considered in poor taste by the general public.
 The University will not license products that do not meet minimum standards of quality, good taste, are dangerous, or carry high liability risks.

 Use of a University mark with an organization name implies association with the University.
-Therefore, only those student organizations that are officially recognized by the Student Government Association and official campus departments are allowed to use McNeese trademarks in conjunction with their organization’s name.
+Therefore, only those student organizations that are officially recognized by the Office of Student Services and official campus departments are allowed to use McNeese trademarks in conjunction with their organization’s name.

-To ensure consistency in the use of the McNeese name and logos, all product designs must be approved by UML before production.
+To ensure consistency in the use of the McNeese name and logos, all product designs must be approved by the MarCom Office before production.
 In most cases, the manufacturer can submit the design for approval on behalf of the organization/department.
-However, if there are questions concerning the design, the organization’s representative may contact UML directly.
+However, if there are questions concerning the design, the organization’s representative may contact the MarCom Office directly.